borderpointer/how-many-around-me/README.md

 • run the app: `rails s`

-• watch the data come in and the graph and table update every 30 seconds
+• watch the data come in and the graph and table update every minute